 Look for the big stories of the world or the local level.
 Search for things that your ancestors may have discussed or had a direct impact on their lives.
-Look for the historic (holds value today), the economic (crashes, depressions, etc), and the interesting (which is entirely subjective).
+Look for the historic (holds value today), the economic (crashes, depressions, etc.), and the interesting (which is entirely subjective).

-What businesses and services advertised in the newspaper.
+What businesses and services are advertised in the newspaper.
 Discover the treatments (or purported treatments) for ailments, clothing styles, transportation, and entertainment.
 What might have interested your family members at that particular time in their life?
 (What tickles your funny bone or shows how times have changed?)

 In addition to job postings and personal want ads, the things folks sold also provides insight into your ancestor’s world.
 What vehicles did people wish to sell, and for how much?
 What were the property values?

 In the 1700s and 1800s, people turned to the newspapers to review or predict the weather.
-Discover what the temperatures, precipitation, and the weather-related disasters that impacted a day in the life of your ancestors.
+Discover the temperatures, precipitation, and weather-related disasters that impacted a day in the life of your ancestors.

 Special Interest Items: